 I totally misjudged the Mai Tai.
 I chalked it up as a cheesy and passé tiki relic right up there on with dashboard hula girls and plastic leis.
 In my defense, most Mai Tais I had encountered were pretty shoddy.
 Too many were made with sugary fruit juice, forgettable rum, and topped with paper umbrellas and maraschino cherries — garnishes that were cool when I was five but not so come today’s happy hour.

 But I changed my tune when I began spending more time in Hawaii visiting Chris and his family.
 During the past few years, I’ve reacquainted myself with the Mai Tai, and, here’s the thing, while crappy versions still abound, the best of the best are stellar.
 From sultry sippers that don’t waver a drop from Trader Vic’s original recipe to orchid-clad versions so redolent of quality aged rum that it’s a drink to linger over, Hawaii has some damn good Mai Tais.

-So, I’ve changed my tune.
-And it’s a tune that goes as such: a fabulous Mai Tai is a drink to be celebrated and perfect for celebrating.
+So, I’ve changed my tune and it’s a tune that goes as such: a fabulous Mai Tai is a drink to be celebrated and perfect for celebrating.
 Seeing as I’m in Hawaii for a few days to witness the union of two dear friends, a Mai Tai-punctuated toast seems in order.

 Speaking of which, be sure to take the time to float the rum.
-It’s a technique that’s fallen by the wayside, really highlights the quality of the dark rum, and is a total conversation starter.
+It’s a technique that’s fallen by the wayside, but really highlights the quality of the dark rum, and is a total conversation starter.
 Though it’s by no means called for, I love to take a few boozy sips with the float intact and then stir it all together to for some Mai Tai magic.

 Hi Kai Mai Tai Cocktail Recipe